Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 	- Implying that the engineering collective is actually responsible for a mass-spying op and that the mission they got from Semyon is essentially a f.i.z. investigation under guise of research
 		- the main goal for semyon is to see if the newspaper agency is compromised and if it can be used to counterspy.
 - Raphaella does want in for 'reasons'

+## Possibly heading back to the Shoka Engineering Collective
+- IF the party wants ot investigate the eengineering collective, they are "welcomed" by the karen again.